-rights received in connection with such purchases under this subsection shall be deemed appropriated at the time of such purchase, modification, or exercise."
-See 12 U.S.C. § 1719(g)(3); id. § 1455(b)(3).
+Treasury's inherent authority to modify the terms of its purchase contracts in HERA and expressly funded such modifications, providing that "[a]ny funds expended for the purchase of, or modifications to, obligations and securities, or the exercise of any rights received in connection with such purchases under this subsection shall be deemed appropriated at the time of such purchase, modification, or exercise."
+See 12 U.S.C. § 1719(g)(3); id. § 1455(λ (3).
 And Congress has continued to recognize Treasury's ongoing authority to amend the Purchase Agreement.
 See Consolidated Appropriations Act of 2016, § 702(a)(2)(A) (enacted Dec.
 18, 2015) (defining "Senior Preferred Stock Purchase Agreement" as "the Amended and Restated Senior Preferred Stock Purchase Agreement, dated September 26, 2008, as such Agreement has been amended on May 6, 2009, December 24, 2009, and August 17, 2012, respectively, and as such Agreement may be further amended and restated, entered into between the Department of the Treasury and each enterprise, as applicable)."

 Even assuming, moreover, that it were necessary that Treasury modify the Purchase Agreements through the "exercise" of a reserved contractual "right," that requirement was satisfied here.
 When it entered into the Third Amendment, Treasury "exercise[d] [the] right[]," 12 U.S.C. § 1719(g)(2)(A)-explicitly conferred by the original Preferred Stock Purchase Agreements in 2008-to amend those contracts.

-See TR27-28(JA) ("This Agreement may be waived or amended solely by a writing executed by both of the parties hereto."); TR61-62(JA)(same).
+See TR27-28(J.A.480-81) ("This Agreement may be waived or amended solely by a writing executed by both of the parties hereto."); TR61-62(J.A.514-15)(same).
 That Treasury exercised its right to amend jointly with FHFA makes it no less the exercise of a right.
 A contract confers a "right" to be "exercised" even when the right is to be exercised jointly.
 See, e.g., Public Serv.
 Co. of New Hampshire v.
-Hudson Light & Power Dep't, 938 party's] exercise of its exclusive contract right to enter into an agreement with [the counterparty] to modify the Sellback Agreement.").
+Hudson Light & Power Dep't, 938 F.2d 338, 345, 347 (1st Cir.
+1991) (rejecting "attempt by appellants . . . to impede [one party's] exercise of its exclusive contract right to enter into an agreement with [the counterparty] to modify the Sellback Agreement.").
 A right, as plaintiffs assert, is a "legal, equitable, or moral entitlement to do something," Inst.Pls.Br.
-52, and to "exercise" means to "make use of; to put into action" or "[t]o implement the terms of."
-Black's Law Dictionary 916 (10th ed.
+53, and to "exercise" means to "make use of; to put into action" or "[t]o implement the terms of:" Black's Law Dictionary 916 (10th ed.
 2014).
 When Treasury and FHFA agreed to the Third Amendment, they "ma[d]e use of" their "legal . . . entitlement" to amend the original Purchase Agreements.